520.546.3558

 5. What about cars, RVs, and mobile homes?

-Cars, RVs, and mobile homes in Arizona may be transferred into trust by obtaining new title from the Motor Vehicle Department, but only if no lienholder exists.
-It is customary to notify the auto insurance company in order to add the trust as an additional insured to the policy.
+Cars, RVs, and mobile homes in Arizona may be transferred into trust by obtaining a new title from the Motor Vehicle Department, but only if no lienholder exists.
+It is customary to notify the auto insurance company in order to add the trust as an additional insured to the policy (aka endorsement).

 6. What about retirement plans and life insurance?

-A life insurance policy may be funded by naming the trust as beneficiary on a beneficiary designation form supplied by the insurance company.
+A life insurance policy may be funded by naming the trust as the beneficiary on a beneficiary designation form supplied by the insurance company.
 The exception is for policies to be owned by an irrevocable life insurance trust, for which ownership of the policy must be in the name of the trust.
-Tax-deferred retirement accounts may also name a trust as beneficiary, but this should only be done if the trust is SECURE Act compliant and would qualify as a "designated beneficiary" under IRS tax rules (Note: ask your lawyer if your trust is SECURE Act compliant).
+Tax-advantaged retirement accounts may also name a trust as beneficiary, but this should only be done if the trust is SECURE Act compliant and would qualify as a "designated beneficiary" under IRS tax regulations.

 7. What about personal effects?